 The way I work is informed by the psychoanalysis of Freud, but adapted to the modern world.
 I came to therapy through literature and the arts and hold a Ph.D. from Trinity College, Cambridge where I taught English Literature for several years.
 I offer sessions both in person and over Skype.
 I am currently Honorary Secretary of The Site for Contemporary Psychoanalysis and a member of The College of Psychoanalysts (UK).

-I am very much at home working with gay, lesbian, trans and non-binary people as well as issues around anxiety, addiction, trauma and sex.
+I am very much at home working with gay, lesbian, trans and non-binary people as well as issues around anxiety, addiction, trauma and sex, and I enjoy working with couples and other similar units.

 I am registered with several private health insurance companies including AXA and WPA.